simply-nicky/pyrost/docs/reference/cxi_ref.rst

     You can save protocol to an INI file with :func:`pyrost.CXIProtocol.export_ini` and import protocol from INI file with :func:`pyrost.CXIProtocol.import_ini`.

-The default protocol can be accessed with :func:`pyrost.cxi_protocol`.
+The default protocol can be accessed with :func:`pyrost.CXIProtocol.import_default`.
 The protocol is given by:

 .. code-block:: ini